-Perfect integration of AGV in SAP EWM with the AGV Guidance System by Flexus
+Perfect integration of AGV logistics in SAP EWM with the AGV Guidance System by Flexus

 This is where the Flexus Transport Guidance System (FlexGuide), including the AGV Guidance System, steps in.
 It is directly integrated into SAP and it creates transport tasks automatically according to the required warehouse tasks.
 Additionally, one or more AGV system manufacturers can be connected to the SAP system via the TGS API or VDA 5050 interface.

-The distribution of transport tasks to the connected vehicles follows a flexible optimization logic.
+In AGV logistics, the distribution of transport tasks to the connected vehicles follows a flexible optimization logic.
 For example, the system will try to prevent or minimize empty runs by selecting the closest vehicle for a transport task.
 At the same time, waiting times should not be exceeded and due dates not be violated.
 These and other criteria are evaluated and factored in at runtime by the algorithms.
-As a result, an ideal distribution of transport tasks across the available AGV systems can be achieved at any time.
+As a result, an ideal distribution of transport tasks across the available automated guided vehicles (AGV) systems can be achieved at any time.

 Hybrid control of a wide variety vehicle types and manufacturers in SAP EWM

-Complex logistic processes which are mapped in SAP EWM via layout- or process-oriented Warehouse Management can be realized with multi-level transport tasks.
+Complex AGV logistics, which are mapped in SAP EWM via layout- or process-oriented Warehouse Management can be realized with multi-level transport tasks.
 This means that each subset of a warehouse task becomes a separate transport task.
 Depending on the plant topology, it is therefore possible to create transfers between automated and manned vehicles – fully controlled by the same system.

 Traffic and battery management with the AGV Guidance System for SAP EWM

-Last but not least, the system is complemented by an intelligent, task-dependent battery management system.
-In times of low workload, the vehicles are sent off to be recharged so that they can resume work on the transport tasks fully charged once the workload increases again.
+Last but not least in AGV logistics, the system is complemented by an intelligent, task-dependent battery management.
+In times of low workload, the Automated Guided Vehicles (AGVs) are sent off to be recharged so that they can resume work on the transport tasks fully charged once the workload increases again.

-Seamless real-time integration between AGV system and SAP EWM
+Seamless real-time integration between AGV systems and SAP EWM